This manual was last updated 6 April 2019 for version 1.4.4 of mpop.

 The following user / password methods are supported:

-There are currently two authentication methods that are not based on user / password information and have to be chosen manually:
+There are currently three authentication methods that are not based on user / password information and have to be chosen manually:

 It depends on the underlying authentication library and its version whether a particular method is supported or not.
 Use --version to find out which methods are supported by your version.